Mathématique: Chapter 4

 “Landry didn’t say?”

 “Nope,” Young replied.
 “He tried to get me to read Rush the riot act about going anywhere other than the base without security.
-Turns out the SGC keeps tabs on this entire building; did you know that?”
+Turns out the SGC keeps tabs on this whole building; did you know that?”

 “Guess so.
 They don’t have any personnel permanently assigned to Rush because he so rarely goes anywhere other than the base.
 He’s supposed to call if he’s making other plans.”